alexpaul/Objective-C-Primer/README.md

 ## Objective-C

-Wikepidia: The programming language Objective-C was originally developed in the early 1980s.
+Wikipedia: The programming language Objective-C was originally developed in the early 1980s.
 It was selected as the main language used by NeXT for its NeXTSTEP operating system, from which macOS and iOS are derived.

 You will encounter the prefix **NS** used on types throughout Objective-C as a result of it being used at NeXTSTEP.
 A company that was started by Steve Jobs when he was ousted by Apple in the last 1980s.
 NeXTSTEP would be later acquired and Steve Jobs would rejoin Apple.
 The rest is history as we know it.....